Distribution of primes of split reductions for abelian surfaces: Introduction

-As an application, we consider an arbitrary absolutely simple abelian surface $A/K$.
-Then, the reduction of $A$ at $\fp$ may not be the Jacobian of a genus 2 curve (see \cite[Theorem 1.2, p.352]{Ru90}).
-However, as an application of Theorem \ref{main-thm}, we show that the reduction of the surface at most of the primes is isogenous over the prime field to the Jacobian of a genus two (smooth projective) curve.
-Namely, if $A/K$ is an absolutely simple abelian surface, then we have
+As an application of our results, we consider an absolutely simple abelian surface $A/K$ and look at if the reduction of $A$ at $\fp\in \Sigma_K$ is isomorphic to the Jacobian of a genus 2 curve.
+There is not obvious because of the results in \cite[Theorem 1.2, p.
+352]{Ru90}.
+However, we prove that the reduction of $A$ at almost all primes is isogenous over $\F_{\fp}$ to the Jacobian of a genus two (smooth projective) curve.
+Specifically, for an absolutely simple abelian surface $A/K$, we have for all sufficiently large real number $x$,